BGCG/project2/README.md

 ### User goals ###

-* **Current user goals:** To remember these historical facts by repitions through the games.
+* **Current user goals:** To remember these historical facts by repetitions through the games.
 Due to the randomisation of questions with each gameplay, the user will have a high probability of seeing at least a few new questions with each gameplay.

 * **New user goals:** To test their knowledge on history and have some fun with it.

 ### Accessibility ###

 Dark text is overlayed on a white background or light text overlayed on dark background to enhance readability of the text.
-The image used for the backgrounnd image for decorative purposes only.
+The image used for the background image for decorative purposes only.

 ### Responsive design ###

-This game was built with repsonsive design in mind using media queries to make it compatible for screen sizes of various smartphones, tablets, laptop and desktop.
+This game was built with responsive design in mind using media queries to make it compatible for screen sizes of various smartphones, tablets, laptop and desktop.

 ## Design ##